Trey2k/OpenStreaming/README.md

 # About
 This is a WIP project.
 Do Not Use.

-Some things to note, since this project is in active development and not in use.
-The database is wiped every start up.
-This will be changed later on down the line.
-But it has made things more convenient for me currently.
+Some things to note, the database is no longer wiped at startup however, the structure could still change without migrations as we are not in production.

 # How to run
 Requriments: